 NACO staff and members represent common interests to legislators and advocate for policy changes that will benefit Nevada’s counties.
 NACO members have reached consensus and affected change regarding the following State issues: unfunded mandates, funding for indigent hospital care, leveraging Medicaid dollars for long term care, county approval of tax abatements and additional county authority.
-In addition, NACO effectively maintains county participation between legislative sessions by monitoring and representing counties on State agency rulemaking and interim legislative studies.
+In addition, NACO effectively maintains county participation between legislative sessions by monitoring and representing counties on State agency rule making and interim legislative studies.
 The Nevada Association of Counties is authorized by statute to submit five Bill Draft Requests for each legislative session.

 2017 (79th) Session of the Nevada Legislature